 Are there competitions?
 There are no competitions in Aikido.
 Aikido's techniques are such that competition gets in the way.
 Students help each other better themselves instead of competing.

 Are there classes for children?
-Framingham Aikikai has a children’s class that meets four times per week.
+Framingham Aikikai has a children’s class that meets once a week.
 It is aimed at ages seven through twelve, but children outside those ages can be admitted with the approval of the Chief Instructor.
 By the age of thirteen or so, most teenagers can successfully practice in the adult classes, and the adults program at Framingham Aikikai usually includes a good number of such students.